-NOTE: If you purchased Visualizer Pro then you need to have both Visualizer Lite & Pro activated to take advantage of the plugin's pro features.
+NOTE: If you purchased Visualizer Pro then you need to have both Visualizer Free & Pro activated to take advantage of the plugin's pro features.

-WordPress Visualizer plugin is a simple, easy to use and quite powerful tool to create, manage and embed interactive charts into your WordPress posts and pages.
+Visualizer is a simple, easy to use and quite powerful tool to create, manage and embed interactive charts into your WordPress posts and pages.

 The plugin uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases.